playcanvas/blog/_posts/2023-02-07-how-to-make-your-html5-games-awesome.markdown

 };
 ```

-As for making the screen shake, its a bit more complex (Though certainly not magic!).
+As for making the screen shake, it's a bit more complex (though certainly not magic!).
 The underlying logic is to simply move the camera randomly.
 To do so, we can use a script that tracks the camera's original position, and translates it randomly.
 We reset to the original position at the beginning of each new frame, and repeat.

 ```javascript
 this.entity.setPosition(originalPosition);